North East Open Studios 2025 13th – 21st September Sign Up Here

 Parking

-There are parking places by the Old harbour, ca. 50 m from the house.
+There are parking places by the Old harbour, ca. 50 m from the venue.

 Venue Facilities